knexator/blog/_time_genres/2d-time.md

 words, that we must ask "Where is the object at time (t1, t2)?".
 This extra time coordinate has a lot of unexpected effects; let's explore them!
 TLDR: the end result will be pretty disappointing, but the road to get there has some interesting twists.

 Let's start by making some diagrams.
-One dimensional time might look something like this:
+One-dimensional time might look something like this:

 ![1d-time](../../assets/img/time-2d-diagram-1.png){: .mx-auto.d-block :}